wernerdegroot/applicatives/Ideas.md

+* Return type of `lift` does not need to be co- or contravariant in its arguments
 * Solve warnings about missing encoding
+* Provide more context for errors:
+    > [ERROR] Method 'combine' in package 'nl.wernerdegroot.applicatives.prelude' does not meet all criteria for code generation
+    > [ERROR]  - Method requires exactly 3 type parameters, but found 4
+    > [ERROR] -> [Help 1]
 * Make sure that none of the primary parameters contain A, B or C
 * Document process to publish
 * Github Actions